Weezer: Musical contributions

 In 1994, Weezer contributed the song "Jamie" to DGC Rarities Vol. 1, which is a compilation of demos, B-sides, and covers recorded by bands on the label.
 It was the first appearance of the song until it was released as a B-side for the single of "Buddy Holly" and again on the Blue Album Deluxe Edition.
 In 1999, Weezer contributed a cover of the song "Velouria" by The Pixies to the tribute album Where Is My Mind?
 A Tribute To The Pixies.
 On July 22, 2003, Weezer contributed an acoustic cover of Green Day's "Worry Rock" to the compilation album A Different Shade of Green: A Tribute to Green Day.
-On December 4, 2008, iOS developer Tapulous released the game Christmas with Weezer, featuring gameplay similar to Tap Tap Revenge and six Christmas carols performed by the band.
+On December 5, 2008, Tap Tap Revenge developer Tapulous released the game Christmas with Weezer and six Christmas carols performed by the band.
 A digital EP featuring the songs, titled Christmas with Weezer, was also released on December 16, 2008.

 On March 9, 2010, Weezer appeared on an episode of the children's daytime television show Yo Gabba Gabba! and performed the song "All My Friends Are Insects".
 The song appeared on a compilation soundtrack album for the show, Yo Gabba Gabba!
 Music Is...Awesome!
 Volume 2, as well as a bonus track for the Weezer album Hurley.
 On June 11, 2010, the band released a new single, "Represent", as an "unofficial" anthem for the US Men's soccer team to coincide with the 2010 FIFA World Cup.
 Although technically unofficial, the song was embraced by the team, and on June 23, 2010, US Soccer released a music video on their official YouTube channel featuring dramatic footage of the US team spliced with footage of Weezer performing.